-The estimated construction cost of Applicants' Proposed Project, a new 47-mile, 36-inch diameter natural gas transmission Line 3602 Pipeline (Proposed Project) from Rainbow Station to Miramar, is \$639 million (loaded cost).
+SDG&E and SoCalGas (Applicants) seek a CPCN for the construction of a new 47-mile, 36-inch diameter natural gas transmission Line 3602 Pipeline (Proposed Project) from Rainbow Station to Miramar, at a construction cost of \$639 million.

-2. The Proposed Project will increase the capacity on the San Diego gas system by approximately 200 MMcfd.
+2. With the Proposed Project, the Applicants state that the capacity on the San Diego gas system will be increased by approximately 200 MMcfd.

-3. The estimated annual revenue requirements of the Proposed Project is \$85.9 million, resulting in an increase of 8.3 cents/Dth (a 51% increase) in the Backbone Transportation Services charge as early as 2020.
+Applicants estimate that the annual revenue requirement will be \$85.9 million, resulting in an increase of 8.3 cents/Dth (or 51% increase) in the Backbone Transportation Services (BTS) charge as early as 2020.

-4. The Proposed Project would replace the transmission function of an existing 16-inch natural gas transmission line (Line 1600), also from Rainbow Station to Miramar, which has a capacity of 65 MMcfd when operated at 512 psig.
+4. The Proposed Project would replace a 16-inch natural gas transmission line, also from Rainbow Station to Miramar, which has a capacity of 70 MMcfd when operated at 512 psig.

-5. Lowering the MAOP from existing 512 psig to 320 psig would be accomplished at a cost of approximately \$29.5 million (loaded cost).
+5. Derating the existing Line 1600 (100 MMcfd capacity) from transmission service to distribution service would be accomplished by lowering the operating pressure from the existing 512 psig to 320 psig at a cost of approximately \$29.5 million.